 –Batman/Catwoman: Follow the Money #1

 This 2010 Howard Chaykin one-shot seems appropriately placed here since Selina’s demeanor feels “pre-prison planet” in the story.
 The Cavalier is back in action for the first time in years (since Knightfall if you can believe it) and the dashing villain masterminds an embezzling scheme with three other co-conspirators, which siphons millions of dollars from Wayne Enterprises, virtually draining the company’s pension fund.
 Batman teams-up with Catwoman and they travel to Chicago and Montreal to nab two of the embezzlers.
 However, the third man, Peter Leonard, not only evades capture, but double-crosses the Cavalier and flees to the ex-Soviet nation of Panchea with all the money in tow.
-In the States, a government investigation into the theft probes Wayne Enterprises accounts and gets dangerously close to discovering the company’s links to the Bat-family.
+In the States, a government investigation into the theft probes Wayne Enterprises accounts and gets dangerously close to discovering the company’s secret links to the Bat-Family.
 Bruce and Selina, in order to protect the secrets of the Dark Knight, break into an investigative office and destroy the case files.
 Bruce makes a quick trip to Panchea and easily “convinces” Leonard to turn himself in.
 Meanwhile, Selina is able to steal back the stolen millions from Leonard’s offshore bank account.
-Batman returns home and immediately busts the Cavalier, who gets blamed for the destruction of the IRS Wayne-probe files.
+Batman returns home and immediately busts the Cavalier, who gets blamed for the destruction of the IRS’s Wayne-probe files.

 –Catwoman Vol. 3 #71